Lemons = Lemonade.

 So, we fly to London on Thursday, May 16.
 We settle into our digs, a beautiful cottage near a charming English hamlet, and spend a few days just drinking in the atmosphere and recovering from the jet lag.
 I might have drunk in a bit too much of the atmosphere, because I started having trouble with the stairs.
 My knees felt like they had knives stuck inside.
 Finger joints, too.
 By the time we began our daily outings into the surrounding countryside, on Monday, May 20, the pain was so bad, I could barely get out of the car.
 Not fun, but I gamely soldiered on, with just a few breaks for bitching and whining.
 OK, maybe more than a few.

 London on the 28th was a challenge.
 Most of the stuff we wanted to see was within walking distance, but for me, the 30-minute walk to the British Museum was comparable to the Bataan Death March.
 So we tried applying liberal quantities of Guinness.
 It helped.
 Guinness always helps.
+But our day trip down to the White Cliffs of Dover, which featured a view of the British end of the Chunnel, was still tinged with a purple haze of pain.

 It was a fascinating vacation, but I can't tell you how happy I was, when we climbed onto the plane to return home on Saturday, June 1.
 During the flight, my left nostril started spewing copious quantities of a clear liquid, and my left ear nearly exploded during landing.
 There were no improvements by Thursday, June 6, so I figured I was f*cked enough to consult a doctor.
 She prescribed a Z-Pak (Azithromycin), which I now know triggers a severe allergy (hives), so I ended up being double-f*cked.
 She said the only thing I could do was pray for death.
 No, wait, that was me - she said I should treat the respiratory infection as an extreme case of the flu (bed rest, liquids, cough drops) and hope that death came quickly.
 No, that was me again.